mindfulwizard/battlecruiser/readme.md

 - Accepts coordinates for the player’s next move.
 - Returns the coordinates for the CPU’s next move.

-I built this with lodash, AngularJS, Express, and Node.js, using the lightweight Meaniscule MEAN stack app generator: https://github.com/meaniscule/meaniscule.
+I built this with AngularJS, Express, and Node.js, using the lightweight Meaniscule MEAN stack app generator: https://github.com/meaniscule/meaniscule.

 My personal code mostly lives in pre-build/board, pre-build/home, server/api, and server/game.
+The front end features a responsive design, while the back end makes much use of the lodash utility library.

 A deployed version can be found here: